fnelson4314/Coding-Language-Notes/CodingLanguages/springboot.md

 - **@GetMapping**: A specialized, shortcut annotation used to map HTTP GET requests to specific handler methods within a Spring controller
 - **@RequestParam**: Used to extract data from the query parameters of an HTTP request URL and bind it to a method parameter in a Spring controller.
 - **@PostMapping**: Used to map HTTP POST requests to specific handler methods within a Spring MVC controller.
-- **@RequestBody**: Used to bind the body of an HTTP request to a method parameter in a controller handler method.
-This annotation facilitates the automatic deserialization of the incoming request body, typically in formats like JSON or XML, into a specified Java object
+- **@RequestBody**: When a POST request is made and information is sent by an HTTP request, @RequestBody takes the body of the HTTP request and creates the specified Java object off that information
 - **@PutMapping**: Used to map HTTP PUT requests to specific handler methods within a REST controller.
 - **@DeleteMapping**: Used to map HTTP DELETE requests to specific handler methods within a controller
 - **@PathVariable**: Used to extract values from the URI (Uniform Resource Identifier) path and bind them to method parameters in a controller.
+- **ResponseEntity\<type>(body, headers, status)**: Gives you complete control over your HTTP responses in Spring Boot REST APIs
+  - Can use the static method **.ok(body)** to send an HTTP response with status 200 and the specified body message

 ```java
 @RestController